 - Adrian Raven of El Goonish Shive attempts to use his deceased father Blaike Raven as a morality chain towards his unstable immortal mother Pandora by pointing out "Father would hate what you've become."
 It has a fairly strong impact.

 - Played for Laughs in season 4 of Acquisitions Incorporated: After Aeofel dies on a mission in season 3, Jim suggests that the rest of the party spends the wealth they got from that mission on "cool magical shit", because "that's what Aoefel would have wanted".
 Just before that, Aeofel's player had made it perfectly clear that "Use the money to bring me Back from the Dead" would have been Aeofel's actual wish.

 - In Twig, Jamie had functioned as The Conscience for Sylvester prior to his Death of Personality, since Sylvester is morally a Blank Slate who adopts the characteristics of those around him.
 After Jamie is lost, Sy becomes increasingly more ruthless to fit the less moral tone of his other companions.
 However, when holding a hostage at gunpoint, Sy realizes that, in fact, he doesn't want to do this, and forces himself to hallucinate a spectre of Jamie to tell him not to, convincing him to spare the hostage.

-- Parodied on The Simpsons when Homer accidentally kills his pet lobster Pinchy by putting him in a hot bath.
+- Parodied when Homer accidentally kills his pet lobster Pinchy by putting him in a hot bath.
 He is then seen crying his eyes out while eating the lobster's remains, to which he says "Pinchy would have wanted it this way."

 - Also parodied when Mr. Burns is shot.
 Smithers says that "As Montgomery Burns' closest friend, I am certain there's nothing he would want more than swift, brutal revenge against Homer Simpson."